 - A roundtable discussion with Gabór Takács-Nagy, VFCO Music Director

 - Public performances of small ensemble works when possible

 This is a largely self-directed programme, and participants with flexibility, openness and personal-initiative will benefit the most from the many opportunities that are presented.
-Students are urged to attend and take part in as many activities as possible during their time at the Festival.
+Conducting Fellows are urged to attend and take part in as many activities as possible during their time at the Festival.

 includes arrival and departure dates